-The users are provided with disk space (/d1/data) to store their data.
-The disc space is subject to quotas assigned to research groups (RG) of 50 GB or 100 GB on spectrometers or nmrcf, respectively.
-Besides that, every user has a small quota of 500 MB in their home directories (/home).
+Data storage: The users are provided with disk space (/d1/data) to store their data.
+The disk space is subject to group quotas assigned to research groups (RG) of 50 GB or 100 GB on spectrometers or on nmrcf, respectively.
+Besides that, users have small user quotas of 500 MB in their home directories (/home).
 These should be treated with caution.
 Filling the home quota may prevent the user from starting the TopSpin program necessary for measurement.

-The nmr data, user homes, and the TopSpin directory on the spectrometers are synchronized with the backup disk every night, the old copies are overwritten.
-The nmr data and user homes on the nmrcf computer are stored on 2-disk RAID1/mirror, so the data synchronization is done in real time and the system works even if 1 of the disks fails.
+Backup: The NMR data, user homes, and the TopSpin directory on the spectrometers are synchronized with the backup disk every night, the old copies are overwritten.
+The NMR data and user homes on the nmrcf computer are stored on 2-disk RAID1/mirror, so the data synchronization is done in real time and the system works even if 1 of the disks fails.

 Responsible person from CF: The person responsible for the data management in the NMR CF is Mgr.
 Petr Padrta, PhD.